Marco Fioravanti

 Marco Fioravanti (born 18 March 1983 in Ascoli Piceno) is an Italian politician.

 Formerly member of centre-right party The People of Freedom, he joined Brothers of Italy in 2013.
 He served as member of the City Council of Ascoli from 2009 to 2019.

-Fioravanti ran for Mayor of Ascoli Piceno at the 2019 local elections, supported by a Center-right coalition formed by Brothers of Italy, Lega Nord and local civic lists.
+Fioravanti ran for Mayor of Ascoli Piceno at the 2019 local elections, supported by a right-wing coalition formed by Brothers of Italy, Lega Nord and local civic lists.
 He won and took office on 11 June 2019.